cs4804-24c/a1-ghd3/README.md

 ## Description:
 I used different kinds of graphic primitives to create my drawing of a car moving down a road.
-I used lines to create the different components of the road, a rectangle for the bottom half of the car, polygons for the top half of the car including the windows, and circles for the wheels of the car.
+I used lines to create the different components of the road, a rectangle for the bottom half of the car and the middle window, polygons for the top half of the car and the outer windows, and circles for the wheels of the car.
 I then animated the car to look as though it is moving down the road.

 Screenshot of the car (will need to open site to view animation):
 ![Screenshot 2024-01-16 at 9.41.36 PM.png](Screenshot%202024-01-16%20at%209.41.36%20PM.png)